Mroepke/Elk-Stack-Simulation/README.md

 Only the jump box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 70.179.160.192
-_TODO: Add whitelisted IP addresses_

 Machines within the network can only be accessed by SSH.
 - The jumpbox is allowed to access the ELK VM.
  - The IP used 168.62.163.62
- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_

 A summary of the access policies in place can be found in the table below.